spring1843/go-dsa/strings/README.md

 # String

-String is a ubiquitous data structure that is typically built in data type in programming languages.
+String is a ubiquitous data structure that is typically built-in data type in programming languages.
 However, beneath the surface, they are essentially arrays of characters that enable textual data storage and manipulation.

 ## Implementation